aezeleu/loghi/README.md

 # Loghi-Aezel (Fork of Loghi)

 Loghi is a set of tools for Handwritten Text Recognition (HTR).
-This "Loghi-Aezel" fork is specifically adapted for the Sittard Archive, Limburg province.
+This "Loghi-Aezel" fork is specifically adapted for the [Aezel project powered by LGGI](https://lggi.nl/), Limburg province.
 It is based on the original [Loghi project by KNAW Huc](https://github.com/knaw-huc/loghi).

 This document provides an overview of the `docker-wrapper` for the Loghi-Aezel project, detailing its setup, usage, and configuration for streamlined deployment and automated processing.